awsdocs/amazon-route53-docs/doc_source/migrate-dns-domain-in-use.md

    1. Make note of the four names listed for **Name servers** in the **Hosted zone details** section\.

 1. Use the method that is provided by the current DNS service for the domain to update the NS record for the hosted zone\.
-The process depends on whether the current DNS service lets you delete name servers:
+If the domain is registered with Route 53, see [Adding or changing name servers and glue records for a domain](domain-name-servers-glue-records.md)\.The process depends on whether the current DNS service lets you delete name servers:

    **If you can delete name servers**
    + Make note of the names of the current name servers in the NS record for the hosted zone\.
 If you need to revert to the current DNS configuration, these are the servers that you'll specify\.